 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Prinivil in the UK
+Also Known as Prinivil

 Take Lisinopril exactly as prescribed by your doctor.
 Follow patient instructions for safe and effective use.
 Take each dose with a full glass of water.
 Lisinopril can be taken with or without food.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not change the dosage duration or the dosage amount without the advice of your physician.